 - Begin LSAT preparation by becoming knowledgeable about the test's format and question types.
 Consider a variety of information, including LSAT preparation books, sample LSAT exam and LSAT preparation courses.

-- Consult the Law School Admission Council website and Stetson University's Office of Career Development and Academic Advising for LSAT registration, fees, deadlines and testing center locations.
+- Consult the Law School Admission Council website and Stetson University's Office of Career and Professional Development for LSAT registration, fees, deadlines and testing center locations.

 - Register to take the LSAT by the spring semester of your junior year.
 The LSAT is offered in the months of June, September, October, December and February.